MetalKid/QueryFilter/README.md

 ## Initializing FilterString/Range/Equatable

 Unfortunately, I haven't come up with a good way around being forced to new up each filter property in the constructor before you start using it.
 If someone has a clever idea, I'm all ears!
 In the meantime, you will just have to new up each property you declare in the constructor.
 (Note: Making these a struct won't work because they all store a list of FilterItems internally...)

-## MapToPropertyAttribute

-In order to determine which property a filter is for on the entity side, the MapToProperty attribute is used.
-If no value is provided, QueryFilter assumes the name of the property on the filter is the same name on the entity.
-Otherwise, you can pass in a string name of the entity to map to.
-If you have a complex property (i.e. Parent.Child.A), then you could pass in "Child.A" and the path will be parsed for you.
-If you have some sort of complex scenario, then you can use the AddCustomMapping call discussed later on.

 ```csharp
 public class MyFilter